mimersql/MimerPy/doc/mimerpy.rst

 .. method:: MimerPool(dsn = None, user = None, password = None, initialconnections = 0, maxunused = 0, maxconnections = 0, block = False, deep_health_check = False, autocommit = False, errorhandler=None)
   :noindex:

-  Constructor for creating and initializing a connection pool for the specified databaseReturns a :class:`MimerPool`
+  Constructor for creating and initializing a connection pool for the specified database.
+Returns a :class:`MimerPool`
     object.
 To setting up a default connection pool with a Mimer database the following parameters are required: